Kansas City vs Scottsdale

 Which city has higher STR taxes — Kansas City or Scottsdale?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Scottsdale charges ~14.27% combined transient occupancy tax (state + county + city).
-Compare the full breakdown in the table above.
+Notably, Scottsdale benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?